 factors to consider when evaluating if there are any practical / net benefits

-just like reefing a wind surfing sail is a waste of time.
+just like reefing a wind surfing sail is ineffective.
 After reviewing

 all the factors involved, it is easy to see reefing mechanisms on small

 kayak sails are a marketing tool that causes more problems than they solve.